lazamar/lazamar.github.io/_posts/2018-03-23-recursion-patterns.md

 Quick recapitulation: If the very last thing our function does is to return the recursive call, it qualifies for [tail call optimisation](https://en.wikipedia.org/wiki/Tail_call).
 This optimisation makes the recursive call take the place of the invoking function in the stack, allowing us to recurse without growing the stack size.
 This eliminates the risk of a stack overflow.

-This function is tail recursive:
+This function is tail recursive (examples are in Elm):

 ``` haskell
 -- Pauses execution for n loops of the runtime